abrahamlewis4867/capstone_project/README.md

 ## Conclusions and Recommendations

 All of our models mangaged to get above our problem statments goal of higher score than 65% RMSE.
 In fact most of them did quite well.
 Some this might be explained by even though we were dealing with nonstationary time-series our X and Y generally don't stay perfectly over long periods of time.
 In our model we saw that significant leading correlations with lags were hard to find so our regression models may be better at predicting the present than the future.
 Still at the end of the day regression models are quite powerful as well as being interpretable.

 There are many things we can do in the future such as implementing more complex Models such as ARIMA and SARIMA models.
 Another thing we could do is run the are existing models with differencing the data.
 Another thing we could have done is regularize the data.

+It goes without being said but always getting more data is better.
+It would be nice to have such features such as temperature and exact water usage.

 In terms of the data it was fascinating to see how in the data how much everything is man made from the reservoirs themselves to the water scarcity problem with the data.
 I would suggest better collection methods of water during the monsoon season.
 Another thing I would suggest is to get a better record of how the the people use the water.
 This is truly a crisis that unfortunately awaits most cites unless we take the proper action.

 ## References